guemues/german-game-tournament/README.md

 This repository created for a tournament scheduling problem.

-The purpose is prevent placing same players more than one times in the same game.
+The purpose is prevent placing same players more than once in the same group.

 You can schedule your tournament in only one way with this repo.
 More scheduling types including round-robin may or may not added.